ERAU2020/cs540/README.md

 update volusia.sales_analysis s set lstat=l.lstat, mhhi=l.mhhi from volusia.lstat l where s.parid=l.parid;

+-- THATS IT...

--- if you are interested in the census tracts, block-groups, and tabulation blocks see Announcement 4/19 which contains the zip files of the raw shapefiles https://erau.instructure.com/courses/125189/discussion_topics/2161653
+-- If you are further interested in the census tracts, block-groups, and tabulation blocks see Announcement 4/19 which contains the zip files of the raw shapefiles https://erau.instructure.com/courses/125189/discussion_topics/2161653